KiraResari/ceal-chronicler-f/Protocol.md

 * Next, there's the issue that inactive adjacent locations should not be displayed
   * Okay, that works now too!
 * With that, the locations should all be good for now!
+* As a bonus, let's see if I can get the locations sorted by level and alphabet in the `LocationOverview`
+  * Well, sorting them by level works already

 # TODO